vchinnap/CloudOps-Discussions/index.md

-# Cloud Operations Discussions
+# Discussions

 ## Introduction

-CloudOps-Confluence is a documentation platform designed to manage cloud operations.
+CloudOps-Discussions is a documentation platform designed to manage cloud operations.
 It offers **features** like comprehensive documentation, integration with GitHub, and easy navigation for all team members.

 > **Note**: This project is maintained by the CloudOps team to streamline cloud operations.